NU-CUCIS/ph5concat/README.md

     the partition key dataset are generated based on the dataset 'base_name' in group '/spill'.
 This base dataset must contain a list of unique integer values, stored in an increasing order, not necessarily incremented by one.
+    The value range of base dataset, i.e. the minimum and maximum values, in one input file should not overlap with the ranges of any other files.
     An example is the dataset '/spill/evt'.
 A common practiice of parallel reads of the concatenated file is to use the data partitioning strategy that assigns dataset elements with the same values of 'run', 'subrun', and